swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ##Writing Code for People summary

-We learned some basics of python and saw that variable type, name and comments affect more than just code functionality, they affect the readability for others and your future self.
+We learned some basics of python and saw that variable type, name, comments and white space affect more than just code functionality, they affect the readability for others and your future self.
 Variable names can make a huge difference in code readability and types are important in conveying intent.